Sara Delamont: Career

 Delamont's first post was a two-year research position at the University of Edinburgh whilst writing up her doctoral thesis, after which she lectured in sociology of education for three years at the University of Leicester, before moving to Cardiff University and joining the School of Social Sciences in 1976.
 She was promoted to senior lecturer in 1979 and Reader in 1989.
-She was the first woman to become Dean of the Faculty of Economic and Social Studies (1983-1985) and Chair of its successor body, the Humanities and Social Sciences Board from 2001 to 2008.
+She was the first woman to become dean of the Faculty of Economic and Social Studies (1983-1985) and chair of its successor body, the Humanities and Social Sciences Board from 2001 to 2008.

 Awards and honours

 In 1984, Delamont was elected the first woman president of the British Educational Research Association (BERA), then elected to the Academy of Learned Societies for the Social Sciences in Nov 2000.
 Cardiff University awarded her an honorary degree- D.Sc Econ (Cardiff) in July 2007.
 In 2013 she was awarded the British Sociological Association Distinguished Service Award for her contribution to British Sociology, and was honoured with the Lifetime Achievement Award at Cardiff University's Celebrating Excellence Awards.
+In 2014, Delamont was elected a Fellow of the Learned Society of Wales.